This

 Jacquelin

-Theme of eccentricity in the Gormenghast novels of MP.
-Maîtrise (MA), Paris,
+- The theme of eccentricity in the Gormenghast novels of MP.
+Maîtrise (MA), Paris, France, 1973.
+92p.

 William Thomas Miller